bomazani/backend-copy-special-assessment/README.md

 Part C (calling an external program)
 ------------------------------------

 If the "--tozip zipfile" option is present at the start of the command line, run this command: "zip -j zipfile <list all the files>".
+*** I didn't understand how to run the "zip -j zipfile <list all the files>" command. ***
-This will create a zipfile containing the files.
+*** I could not find any relevant resources when I Googled "python zip -j". *** This will create a zipfile containing the files.
 Just for fun/reassurance, also print the command line you are going to do first (as shown in lecture).
 (Windows note: windows does not come with a program to produce standard .zip archives by default, but you can get download the free and open zip program from [www.info-zip.org](http://www.info-zip.org/).)

+*** My code requires me to add the files to be zipped in addition to the following line. ***
+*** $ python copyspecial.py --tozip zipfile4 -d ./practice_files ***
     $ python copyspecial.py --tozip tmp.zip .
     Command I'm going to do:
     zip -j tmp.zip /Users/piero/Documents/github/kenzie/backend-copy-special-assessment/xyz__hello__.txt /Users/piero/Documents/github/kenzie/backend-copy-special-assessment/zz__something__.jpg

-If the child process exits with an error code, exit with an error code and print the command's output.
+*** I don't understand what is ment by "the child process". *** If the child process exits with an error code, exit with an error code and print the command's output.
 Test this by trying to write a zip file to a directory that does not exist.

     $ python copyspecial.py --tozip /no/way.zip .